ucsb-cs8-m17/ucsb-cs8-m17.github.io/_labWIP/lab02.md

 python3 -m pytest convert.py
 ```

-You should see output like this:
+You should see output like this.
+It may be a little overwhelming at first, but don't let it intimidate you.
+Once you know what you are looking for, it is very easy to read.
+After the output, there is a guide to understanding it.

 ```text
 169-231-175-204:lab02 pconrad$ python3 -m pytest convert.py